-Human chorionic gonadotropin, Beta Subunit Human Chorionic Gonadotropin, Urine, hCG Slide Test, Urine hCG Pregnancy Test (Qualitative), Antrim #17278, EPIC: LAB5068, SOFT: HCGU2
+Human chorionic gonadotropin, Urine, hCG Slide Test, Urine hCG Pregnancy Test (Qualitative)

 Specimen Collection Criteria

 Collect: 10 mL random urine specimen in a screw-capped container (preferred) or other sterile collection container.
-A fairly concentrated (first morning void) specimen is preferred as it generally contains the highest concentration of hCG.
-(Min: 1.0 mL)
+First morning urine is optimal, as it generally contains the highest concentration of hCG.
+(Minimum: 1.0 mL)

 Refrigerate (2-8°C or 36-46°F) specimen immediately after collection and maintain refrigerated until transport.